pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 REQUIREMENTS FOR FIRST VERSION:
+- operator on sight (no need to include it in the wall);
 - from internal of home: open first right windows and then left windows (reverse action for closing)
 - window size minimum width 80 cm
 - available depth minimum 11 cm